Yurok: Condor restoration

-California condors are understood as beings of great spiritual power by the Indigenous people in the Pacific Northwest and California.
+California condors (Yurok name 'prey-go-neesh') are understood as beings of great spiritual power by the Indigenous people in the Pacific Northwest and California.
 Yurok, Wiyot, and other tribes use the shed feathers in ceremonies to treat the sick.
 The Yurok Tribe Northern California Condor Restoration Program is working with the local Redwood National and State Parks to restore the California condor to the area where they were last spotted around 1892.
 The Bald Hills are part of the Yurok Tribal lands.

 Due to the cultural and ecological importance of the condor, the tribe began a program in 2008 to reintroduce the condor.
 While based on the latest scientific protocols, Yurok Traditional Ecological Knowledge provided by the tribal elders informs the restoration program.
 In preparation, they have tested local wildlife for organochlorine pesticides such as DDT and for exposure to lead.
 They built a re-introduction and handling facility and received a clear Environment Impact Statement.
 An adult condor was brought in to mentor four juvenile birds who would be released.
 An adult not only serves as a role model but also enforces the social hierarchy that is crucial to the survival of a flock.
 Two condors were released in May 2022 from a pen in Redwood National Park.
 A third juvenile was released a few weeks later with the fourth being allowed outside the release pen in July.
 Each bird must leave the program area voluntarily after entering and exiting a staging pen with the birds being monitored for their safety by researchers who remain hidden in a repurposed shipping container.
 The staggered releases allow the social draw of still-captive condors to keep the freed birds nearby so the team can observe the birds, who are outfitted with GPS transmitters.
-By mid-November, a total of eight birds had been released.
+As of March 2024 11 birds (4 females and 7 males) have been successfully introduced, with another 5 or more being released this year.